-The following bullets summarize the major mission facts for cycle 152:
+The following bullets summarize the major mission facts for cycle 153:

-- The ERS-2 satellite was piloted in ZGM throughout the cycle. - The ESACA processor worked nominally without faults. - No anomalies occurred on the AMI instrument in the reporting period. - Missing data from Johannesburg station from 16th December onwards due to ground station hardware failure. - Missing data from Chetumal station from 9th April to 24th November due to a ground station hardware failure. - Missing data from Hobart station from 4th September to 22nd November due to a ground station facility failure. - On 17th and 28th November and on 2nd December some products missing or delivered with delay due to an Esrin dissemination facility problem. - For the entire period of cycle 152, ERS-2 Scatterometer data was used in the 4D-Var data assimilation system at ECMWF.
+- The ERS-2 satellite was piloted in ZGM throughout the cycle. - The ESACA processor worked nominally without faults. - The following anomaly occurred on the AMI instrument in the reporting period: - AMI in Heater/ MCMD Refuse Mode due to TC Failed on 23rd December from 13:26 to 14:52. . - A series of planned manoeuvre was performed on 9th December (OCM) and on 11th December (INP FCM) 2009.
+During the manoeuvre data accuracy could be degraded.
+The user can filter out that data set by checking the Doppler and yaw quality flag inside the UWI product or the combined Kp-Yaw flag for the BUFR product. - Missing data from Johannesburg station from 16th December 2009 onwards due to ground station hardware failure. - Missing data from Miami and Mcmurdo stations from 14th December 2009 to 20th December 2009 due to a ground segment network problem. - Missing data from Singapore station from 30th December 2009 due to a ground station facility problem. - On 12th and 13th December 2009 and on 11th January 2010 meteo files were missing or were delivered with delay to the ground stations due to a ground segment problem.
+This caused degradation in the retrieved wind field with poor ambiguity removal performances. - On 11th, 12th and 13th December 2009 and on 11th January 2010 some products missing or delivered with delay due to an ESRIN dissemination facility problem.

+• For the entire period of cycle 153, ERS-2 Scatterometer data was used in the 4D-Var data assimilation system at ECMWF.